petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Another crucial tactic
 was the automation of test and release processes with CI/CD pipelines.
-Combined, these made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.
+Combined, these made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes and deliver value to the users with the shortest lead time.

 I've heard DevOps described as "turning collaborators into contributors."
 To achieve this, it's important to minimize the amount of effort required to get set up to start working on a project.
-Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, setting up dependencies needs to be automated, e.g., with the help of containers and/or virtual environments.
+Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, setting up a development/test environment needs to be automated, e.g., with the help of containers and/or virtual environments.
 These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README.

-So how does this relate to research projects, and are there potential efficiency gains to be had if these kinds of practices were to be adopted?
+So how does this relate to research projects, and are there potential efficiency gains to be had if similar practices were to be adopted?

 In research projects
 we certainly might find ourselves thinking in a waterfall mindset,